TobiasPartzsch/asteroids-game/README.md

 This is an implementation of the classic arcade game Asteroids.

-**Gameplay:**
+## Gameplay

 You pilot a spaceship, represented by a triangle, in a field of dangerous asteroids.
 Your objective is to survive as long as possible by moving your ship and shooting to destroy the incoming asteroids.

-**Controls:**
+## Controls

 *   Use **WASD** keys to move and turn your spaceship.
 *   Press **SPACE** to fire your weapon.

+## Key Concepts & Mechanics

+*   **Asteroid Splitting:** When hit by a shot, larger asteroids get reduced in size and may split into smaller fragments.
+*   **Invulnerability:** Newly spawned or split asteroids are temporarily invulnerable, indicated by blinking and/or a thicker border.
+*   **Game Over:** Collision with an asteroid results in instant game over.
+*  **Collision Detection:** For collision between circular shapes (the player's ship, asteroids and shots) a precise circular collision detection method is used.
+For simpler checks, such as determining if a sprite is outside the screen boundaries, Pygame's built-in rectangular collision checks (`sprite.rect.colliderect()`) are used.
+This is less precise for rotation but efficient for basic boundary checks.
-Should an asteroid collide with your spaceship, it's an instant game over!
-Currently, there is no scoring system or explicit win condition, but the game will display your survival time at the end of each attempt.
+*  **Scoring:** Currently, there is no scoring system or explicit win condition, but the game will display your survival time at the end of each attempt.

+## Collision Detection

+Collision detection is handled in two main ways in this game:

+1.  **Circular Collision:** For checking overlaps between game objects that are circular in shape (the player's ship, asteroids, and shots), a precise circular collision detection method is used.
+This checks if the distance between the centers of two circular objects is less than the sum of their radii.
+This logic is primarily implemented within the `CircleShape.check_collision()` method and utilized in the `Game.handle_collisions()` loop.

+2.  **Rectangular Collision:** For simpler checks, such as determining if a sprite is outside the screen boundaries, Pygame's built-in rectangular collision checks (`sprite.rect.colliderect()`) are used.
+This is less precise for rotation but efficient for basic boundary checks.

+All collision responses (like splitting asteroids or triggering game over) are handled in the `Game.handle_collisions()` method based on the results of these checks.

 ## Built With